-10 Activities To Generate Better Ideas
+10 Idea Generation Activities for Better Ideas

 What’s for dinner?
 That’s a question we ask almost every day.
 Yet, most people only come up with two or three ideas before making a decision.
 What if you came up with 10 ideas?
 It’s much more likely you’d end up with something unexpected—and delicious—on the dinner table.

-We’re so good at converging because we practice decision making at work and in life all the time.
+We’re so good at converging because we practice decision-making at work and in life all the time.
 But the key to coming up with better ideas is staying in a divergent headspace a little longer.
 And to stay in that generative mindset, Brendan Boyle says it helps to have a little fun.

 Pencil Questions